 - 8 cups vegetable broth

-- 1 bunch bok choy, green part, sliced
+- 1 medium bunch bok choy, green parts only, sliced into strips

-- 2 tbsp.
-Asian chili paste (or to taste)
+- 2 tablespoons Asian chili paste, or to taste

-- 2 tbsp cornstarch mixed with ¼ cup cold water
+- 2 tablespoons cornstarch mixed with ¼ cup cold water

 - 6 scallions, sliced